 But manipulation doesn’t only happen in a relationship.
-We are also potentially influenced by the ads of big corporations, the words, and actions of politicians, movies, the news, and more.
+We are also potentially influenced by the advertisements, words, and actions of politicians, movies, the news, and more.
 Don’t forget that your dates, boyfriends, partners, boss, kids, or mother may also try to influence you sometimes.
 They may even have the best of intentions, but it may not be what you think is best for you.

 The problem with being manipulated is that it feels like you have been pushed or tricked into something you don’t want.
-It feels better and more empowering when you make a conscious choice to do something.
+You may feel like the other person has taken advantage of you.
+You feel better and more empowered when you make a conscious choice to do something.

-But, here’s the thing: Nobody can manipulate you or make you feel bad about yourself unless you let them get away with it.
+But, here’s the most important point you want to get from this article: Nobody can manipulate you or make you feel bad about yourself unless you let them get away with it.
 It’s like what Eleanor Roosevelt said, “No one can make you feel inferior without your consent.”

 If you feel manipulated, then this may seem like a strange idea.
 But understanding this concept can help you feel more powerful in every area of your life.